webix-hub/gitbook-webix-jet/details/plugins.md

 app.use(plugins.User, { model: session });
 ```

-The plugin receives a **session** model, [check it out](https://github.com/webix-hub/jet-start/blob/php/sources/models/session.js).
-It contains requests to *php* scripts for logging in, getting the current status, and logging out.

 Here's an example of a form for logging in, which can be included into a view class: